sdi1982/fbinstant-phaser-typescript/README.md

 ## How to get started
 ### Clone
-You can clone or download this and use it as you wish and help improve it
+You can clone or download this and use it as you wish and help improve it.

 ### Install Packages
 ```